Nurse

 Are nurse services CRA eligible in Canada?

 Yes.
-Nurses are explicitly named under subsection 118.4(2) of the Income Tax Act as authorized medical practitioners.
-Amounts paid to a registered nurse (RN) or nurse practitioner (NP) for medical services qualify as METC eligible expenses under paragraph 118.2(2)(a) and can be reimbursed through a Health Spending Account (HSA).
+Amounts paid to a registered nurse (RN) or nurse practitioner (NP) for medical services are CRA-eligible medical expenses and can be reimbursed through a Health Spending Account (HSA).
+No prescription is required.

 Nurses and nurse practitioners are recognized in all provinces and territories across Canada.